jtorreggiani/lam/README.md

 ## Acknowledgments

 LAM draws inspiration from seminal works such as the Warren Abstract Machine (WAM) and leverages modern programming paradigms to serve the evolving needs of AI and logic programming.
-Special thanks to the open–source Rust community and all contributors who have helped shape LAM into a powerful tool for automated reasoning.
+Special thanks to the Rust community for their excellent tools and libraries that made this project possible.
 ---

 *Empower your logic, fuel your AI—build the future with LAM!*